bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN04/README.md

 ### Project global positioning

 <details><summary>Click to expand</summary>
-> **Acceptance criteria**: For the **Spatial containment** capability, the validation procedure must verify that a Spatial Element of the requested type contains (via `IfcRelContainedInSpatialStructure`) exactly a given number of Elements of the requested type, no more and no less.
+> **Acceptance criteria**: For the **Project global positioning** capability, the validation procedure must verify that there is an IfcMapConversion with the given parameters associated with the IfcGeometricRepresentationContext (via `HasCoordinateOperation`).
+Furthermore, the IfcMapConversion shall have an association with an IfcProjectedCRS (via `HasCoordinateOperation`) with the given parameters.

 | Element          | Attribute        | Value     | Comment |